OPENDAP/olfs/json-ld.md

 ## GeoCODES and p418

-GeoCODES is the new name for NSF EarthCube's Project 418.
+GeoCODES is the new name for the NSF EarthCube's Project 418.
 We worked with them while developing our JSON-LD content and they have a search engine to ingest JSON-LD for the purposes of data discovery.
 Our JSON-LD works here too!